bloomberg/blazingmq/docs/docs/architecture/network_topology.md

 ## Introduction

-This document introduces readers to BlazingMQ'sf network topology and describes how its unique topology enables BlazingMQ to provide flexible deployments, high bandwidth savings and very high fan-out ratio (10,000+ and beyond).
+This document introduces readers to BlazingMQ's network topology and describes how its unique topology enables BlazingMQ to provide flexible deployments, high bandwidth savings and very high fan-out ratio (10,000+ and beyond).